Baked Coconut Panko Chicken Tenders

 Can I freeze breaded chicken tenders?

 Yes, you can freeze these either before or after cooking, although they will keep better if frozen raw.
 The USDA says that raw chicken parts can be frozen for 9 months, though that seems long to me.
-Cooked chicken tenders can be frozen for 1 to 3 months.
+Baked chicken tenders can be frozen for 1 to 3 months.

 Baked Coconut Panko Chicken Tenders with Honey Mustard Sauce